War Like Goddess: 2020: three-year-old season

-War Like Goddess made her debut on September 26 in a maiden special weight event for fillies and mares that were three-year-olds and older at Churchill Downs.
-She was the only first-time starter in the field of nine maidens.
-War Like Goddess rated far off of the pace in three to two wide around the turns before swinging five wide turning for home, then rallying through the lane, shifted ground a bit inwards with a furlong to run, and drivng past the leader Leah Chase within the last 100 yards to win by 3/4 length in a time 1:51.21.
+War Like Goddess made her debut on September 26 in a maiden special weight event for fillies and mares ages three and older at Churchill Downs.
+She was the only first-time starter in the field of nine.
+She rated far off of the pace before swinging five wide turning for home, then shifted a bit inwards with a furlong to run and drove past the leader Leah Chase within the last 100 yards to win by 3/4 length in a time 1:51.21.

-About a month later on October 28, War Like Goddess made her last start of the season in an allowance race for fillies and mares that were three-year-olds and older over a distance of 11 furlongs at Churchill Downs.
-Again War Like Goddess was slow to begin from the wide post 10 position trailing the field while shifting down to the two path around the first turn.
-War Like Goddess saved ground around the second and third turns, skimming the rail to advanced inside turning for home.
-She then produced a swift blitz along the rail in upper stretch, drew clear approaching the furlong pole, and was ridden out to the wire to easily win by 3 1/4 lengths in a time of 1:43.52.
+On October 28, War Like Goddess made her last start of the season in an allowance race for fillies and mares three and older over a distance of 11 furlongs at Churchill Downs.
+Again she was slow to begin from the wide post 10, trailing the field while shifting down to the two path around the first turn.
+War Like Goddess saved ground around the second and third turns, skimming the rail to advance inside turning for home.
+She then produced a blitz along the rail in upper stretch, drew clear approaching the furlong pole, and was ridden out to the wire to win by 3 1/4 lengths in a time of 1:43.52.